Skip to main content

 2. Manual Update: Download the update package locally, then upload and install it through the system interface.

-• Please note that the traditional FAST system full-flash upgrade method remains applicable.
+• Note that the traditional FAST system full-disk flashing upgrade method is still applicable.

 3. Configuration Backup

-• Regularly back up the printer configuration files to a local storage device
+• Regularly back up your printer configuration files to a local storage device.

-• Avoid configuration loss due to system issues
+• This prevents configuration loss due to system issues.

 4. Power Management

-• Avoid power interference affecting stable device operation
+• Avoid power interference that could affect the stable operation of the device.

 5. Storage Card Protection

-• Do not format the storage card again after the system flash is complete
+• Do not format the storage card again after the system has been flashed.

-• Prevent system file corruption that could cause the device to fail to boot
+• Prevent system file corruption that could render the device unbootable.

 OTA Update Instructions